MontrealCorpusTools/kalpy/README.md

 conda install -c conda-forge kalpy
 ```

-Kalpy is also available on pip via the mfa-kaldi package, but as this is only a binding library, it relies on Kaldi shared libraries being available.
+Kalpy is also available on pip via the `kalpy-kaldi` package, but as this is only a binding library, it relies on Kaldi shared libraries being available.
 The `KALDI_ROOT` environment variable must be set to locate the shared libraries and header files.
 The easiest way to install the appropriately built kaldi libraries is via `conda install -c conda-forge kaldi`.

 ```
 export KALDI_ROOT=/path/to/conda/enviornment
-pip install mfa-kaldi
+pip install kalpy-kaldi
 ```

 ## Usage